Skip to content

 1. Introduction

-Version Requirements Substrate and Shiroclient CLI must be at least version v2.205.8.
+Version Requirements Substrate and Shiroclient CLI must be at least version v2.208.0 (the first release containing the idempotency fix and the recursive in-transaction execution loop).

 In production environments, large data migrations can quickly exceed transaction size limits, hit execution timeouts, and become cumbersome to manage.
 Historically, users had to comment and uncomment individual migration blocks, deploy each batch manually, and rerun initialization for every segment.
 This context-based migration feature automates batching, tracks progress via a serialized context map, and orchestrates repeated transactions until completion, ensuring safe, efficient, and resumable migrations.